Inside: You can homeschool language arts without a curriculum, especially during the elementary years. Here are 5 simple ideas to get you started!

 We got this free ipad app, but there are inexpensive versions with more story variations.

-Show Them Language Arts Is Valuable
+Show Your Kids that Language Arts Is Valuable

 Kids are smart.
 If they see that something is valuable, they will naturally be motivated to learn.